All CPGS Degree Programs

 Credits: 48 | Duration: 3–5 Years

-The PhDCS program emphasizes advanced research, theoretical development, and scholarly contribution to counseling studies.
-Coursework covers advanced research methods, quantitative and qualitative analysis, teaching in higher education, and specialized counseling topics.
+The PhDCS program emphasizes advanced research, theoretical development, and scholarly contribution to Contextual Studies.
+Coursework covers advanced research methods, quantitative and qualitative analysis, teaching in higher education, and specialized topics related to contextual and interdisciplinary studies.
 Students complete a teaching practicum, comprehensive examinations, and a doctoral dissertation.
-Graduates are prepared for careers as university faculty, researchers, and counseling education leaders.
+Graduates are prepared for careers as university faculty, researchers, and leaders in academic, educational, and interdisciplinary research settings.

 Credits: 46 | Duration: 3-5 Years